rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 Create a guest Profile with minimum data.
 This is the main Guest Profile who is staying in the hotel.

-Within the payload we have included Postman default variables for First name and Last name.
-Therefore no changes are required.
+Within the payload we have included Postman default variables for First name and Last name, but ensure you set the `emailAddress` to be your email address.
+Otherwise, you will not receive an email at step 35.

 Also note that within the postman collection provided there are scripts inserted whereby from the POST response `ProfileId` will be automatically inserted into the Postman environment variables.